 Multiple choice response options should be mutually exclusive so that respondents can make clear choices.
 Don’t create ambiguity for respondents.

-Review your survey and identify ways respondents could get stuck with either too many or no correct answers.
+Review your survey and identify ways respondents could get stuck with either too many or no single, correct answers to choose from.

 What answer would you select if you were 10, 20, or 30?
-Questions like this will frustrate a respondent and invalidate your results.
+Survey questions like this will frustrate a respondent and invalidate your results.

 This question has the same problem.
 What if the respondent owns a truck, hybrid, convertible, cross-over, motorcycle, or no vehicle at all?